ashwinravianandan/vimNotes/README.md

 first occurrence in the list. _Search is performed using grep and not vimgrep in this case_.

-## Limitations and future items
+## Limitations and action items
 The plug-in has be below limitations at the moment
    * The find and grep commands are used to find notes at the moment.
 So this feature might not work in windows.
    * The file extension can only be _.md_.
 This needs to be made configurable.
-   * Makedown to HTML support needs to be incorporated.
+   * Markdown to HTML support needs to be incorporated.